OpenAstronomy/rnn-lightcurve-gapfill/README.md

 ## Neural Network for OIII Luminosity Prediction

+### Relevant Notebooks
+Please refer to the following Python notebooks in the repository for detailed code, analysis, and visualization related to the OIII Luminosity model:
+- `Kauffman_O3_prediction.py`: Contains the code for the neural network model for OIII luminosity prediction using the generated datasets of AGNs.
+- `Kauffman_Basic_Interpolations.py`: Contains the implementation of basic models such as Linear interpolation and KNN to evaluate their performance and obtain the final dataset of AGNs.

 ### Overview
 This section of the project develops a neural network model designed to predict the OIII luminosity of AGN based on light curve data interpolated by both linear interpolation and our custom BRNN model.
 The goal was to assess the efficacy of using interpolated light curve data as input features for predicting critical astrophysical quantities.